sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ### Method 2

 The second method is to add a profile to a service's subscribers.
-You can follow the steps in the right panel to perform this action.

 The sample payloads below show how to add a profile to a service's subscribers.
 First perform a GET request to retrieve the service.